nex3/nex3.github.io/source/blog/308-marathon-and-the-thrill-of-losing.md

     accumulate resources?
 To hunt other players?
 Where is the fun for *you*?
     Even this is too simple, though, because the roles can shift on a dime based on what happens in the field.
-A run that was intended to be a zero-stakes[^free kit] player hunt can immediately become a high-stakes meticulous exfiltration if you find loot you care enough about.
+A run that was intended to be a zero-stakes[^free-kit] player hunt can immediately become a high-stakes meticulous exfiltration if you find loot you care enough about.
 Any run can become a PvP run if there are players in between you and your objective.

-[^free kit]: An important part of *Marathon*'s ecosystem, which as I understand
+[^free-kit]: An important part of *Marathon*'s ecosystem, which as I understand
     it doesn't exist at all in *Escape from Tarkov*[^tarkov].
 The player has access to (at least) one faction's[^skins] "free kit" every day, which is a preset package of a gun with no upgrades, a handful of low-quality healing